 It is sad to find so many professing Christians who, perhaps because it makes them uneasy, either completely ignore everything the Scriptures says about the wrath of God, wish there were no such thing, or treat it as something for which they need to make an apology.
 It certainly seems that many, if they think about it at all, harbor the delusion that God's wrath is not consistent with His goodness... a blot on the Divine character if you will, and so banish it from their thoughts.
 Their preferred view of God is to see Him strictly as a God of love, always bestowing wonderful things upon us, and never causing any grief whatsoever.
 To these people, a wrathful God can not be the God of the 'gentle' Jesus, who never gets angry, and whose vocabulary never included the word "punishment".

-For example in the opening chapters of the very first book of Scripture we not only find Adam and Eve thrust out of the garden for their sin, and the entire human race under the same condemnation, but shortly thereafter hear God saying 'I will destroy man whom I have created from the face of the earth' (Genesis 6 emphasis added).
-This He did in the flood that almost did just that, which was, of course followed, not long thereafter, by the destruction of the cities of the plain by fire and brimstone from heaven (Genesis 19).
+In fact, the 'wrath of God' is made very clear right from the very first book of Scripture, in which we not only find Adam and Eve thrust out of the garden for their sin, but shortly thereafter hear God saying 'I will destroy man whom I have created from the face of the earth' (Genesis 6 emphasis added).
+This, as we know, happened in the flood that took all but a handful of people and was followed, not long thereafter, by the destruction of the cities of the plain by fire and brimstone from heaven (Genesis 19).

 In His Words

-God Himself has made no attempt to conceal the fact of His wrath.
+God Himself has made no attempt to conceal His wrath.
 He is not reluctant to make it known that vengeance and fury are as much a part of His nature as love and mercy...
 This God of ours is not politically correct.

 "See now that I, even I, am He, and there is no god with Me: I kill, and I make alive; I wound, and I heal; neither is there any that can deliver out of My hand.
 For I lift up My hand to heaven, and say, I live forever, If I whet My glittering sword, and Mine hand take hold on judgment; I will render vengeance to Mine enemies, and will reward them that hate Me" (Deuteronomy 32:39-41).